Demystifying Misconceptions in Social Bots Research

-Other concerns involve the novelty and relevance of the analyzed datasets.
-Of the eleven bot datasets considered by~\citet{hays2023simplistic}, the most recent one was published in 2020 and the least recent one in 2011.
-When considering the representativeness of these datasets with respect to the bots that currently inhabit online platforms, the readers should note that the accounts included in a dataset are likely a few years older than the publication date of the dataset itself.
-Moreover, some datasets are built as a combination or extension of previously published resources, such as \texttt{pan-2019}~\citep{rangel2019overview} that is largely based on other datasets published between 2011 and 2017.
+In machine learning and data science, high-quality data is the linchpin for robust model development and insightful analyses~\citep{halevy2009unreasonable}.
+As mentioned above, numerous datasets of bot and human accounts have been published over the years.
+On the one hand, this made it easier to thoroughly test the performance of new bot detectors.
+On the other hand, it introduced the risk of cherry-picking favorable datasets, potentially distorting reported performances and introducing bias.
+Furthermore, the temporal heterogeneity stemming from the availability of datasets spanning varying time periods---ranging from recent to decade-old---can pose additional challenges when detectors are trained on outdated data, undermining the relevance of their performance in contemporary settings.
+When considering the representativeness of published benchmark datasets with respect to the bots that currently inhabit online platforms, the readers should be aware that the accounts included in a dataset are likely a few years older than the publication date of the dataset itself.
 Hence, the publication date of a dataset should be considered as a generous upper bound of the recency of the accounts therein.
-Even under this relaxed assumption, in consideration of the rapid pace with which the landscape of online harms changes and of the availability of more comprehensive and more recent datasets~\citep{feng2021twibot}, the datasets analyzed by~\citet{hays2023simplistic} appear to be either \textit{dated or outright obsolete}.
-This is particularly troublesome also because of the known evolutionary behavior of social bots~\citep{cresci2017paradigm,cresci2020decade}, which is typical of adversarial settings~\citep{cresci2021coming} that require constant updates of data and methods.
-In light of these considerations, we wonder how useful it is to investigate the characteristics of accounts that are around ten years old.
-Nonetheless, no reference to this limitation is made in~\citep{hays2023simplistic}.
-Finally, we point out that the datasheet solution~\citep{gebru2021datasheets} suggested by the authors had not yet been proposed at the time of publication of any of the eleven considered datasets.
+Even under this relaxed assumption, in consideration of the rapidly evolving landscape of online harms and the availability of more comprehensive and recent datasets~\citep{feng2021twibot}, we risk relying on datasets that are no longer representative of the actual state of the platforms.
+This is particularly troublesome in light of the known evolutionary behavior of social bots, typical of adversarial settings, which requires constant updates of data and methods~\citep{cresci2021coming}.
+However, many newly published bot detectors are at least partially based on obsolete training data.